ADHD

 - Their emotions, whether happy or sad, can derail the nicest of family days.

-- Is their mental health suffering because they cannot manage the expectations put on them?
+- Is their mental health suffering because they cannot manage the expectations on them?

-- Are the meltdowns and struggles consistent and intense, and do they have an impact on those around them?
+- Are the meltdowns and struggles consistent, intense, and impacting those around them?

-Getting a diagnosis for us meant that we felt a bit more certain about how to parent our child, as it does take a different level of parenting and some different skills.
+If you're agreeing with these, it may be worth pursuing a referral.
+Getting a diagnosis for us meant we felt more certain about how to parent our child; it does take a different level of parenting and some different skills.

 When to pursue an ADHD assessment